Constraints on a dark matter sub-halo near the Sun from pulsar timing

+We are able to constrain a subhalo-like signal in one pulsar pair set.
+As discussed in the Appendix, under conservative assumptions for the local subhalo fraction ($f_{\rm sub}=0.03$) and subhalo separations from dark matter only simulations, the probability of detecting such a signal in five trials is modest ($\sim 5\%$).
+However, this estimate assumes randomly distributed search volumes.
+Our approach is targeted at regions showing correlated excess acceleration deviation, thereby increasing the detection likelihood.
+Moreover, higher local substructure fractions (e.g., $f_{\rm sub} \geq 0.1$)—well within the range allowed by hydrodynamic simulations—would make such a detection more probable.
+We note that $f_{\rm sub}$ is still uncertain in simulations at these sub-halo masses; if this detection is robust, simulations can use this measurement as an anchor point for the local substructure fraction near the Sun.

 We have examined the \textit{Gaia} photometric data at these coordinates within 1 kpc of each coordinate, and do not find an excess of stars.
 Targeted photometric and spectroscopic searches should be carried out to determine if there is an excess of stars in this location that are part of a dwarf galaxy.
-Future precision measurements - from both pulsar timing, eclipse timing \cite{Chakrabartietal2022,Ebadi2025}, and extreme-precision radial velocity observations \cite{Chakrabarti2020}, should also target this area in the sky to obtain tighter constraints on the localization of this sub-halo.
-Exploring the region near the Sun with more accelerometers at higher precision will also provide more definitive constraints on dark matter models.
+Our work here represents the first application and proof of principle of direct acceleration measurements to constrain dark matter sub-structure - future precision measurements - from both pulsar timing, eclipse timing \cite{Chakrabartietal2022,Ebadi2025}, and extreme-precision radial velocity observations \cite{Chakrabarti2020}, should also target this area in the sky to obtain tighter constraints.
+As the quantity and precision of acceleration measurements continues to improve, they will provide more definitive constraints on dark matter models.